 Just like the Nikon Z Kit lens, the Canon RF kits lens has a hot-spot starting around f/8-f/11.
 Not great, but definitely not terrible.
 This lens will still be perfectly usable for many infrared photographers.

-The Canon EOS R was almost the perfect camera for Infrared Photography.
+The Canon EOS R might be the perfect camera for Infrared Photography.
 It’s mirrorless, sets custom white balances perfectly, edits well with good color, has no post-conversion sensor artifacts, and it can comfortably adapt Canon’s massive collection of hot-spot free lenses.
-But, the dreaded internal IR LED came back with a vengeance after skipping the Nikon Z7.
-If you’re not interested in taking long exposures, then we can not recommend this camera enough for infrared photography.
-But, if you do want the ability to take long exposure photos or even shoot astro, the IR LED will make clean images impossible.
+We can not recommend this camera enough for infrared photography or general multi-spectral applications.
+The R may just be our winner.